lilsliceofbread/badgl-engine/README.md

 - the example program should help to give some idea of the structure of the engine

-- press *esc* to toggle keyboard and mouse input, and *p* to toggle wireframe view
+- press *esc* to uncapture keyboard and mouse input

 - if you are using your own resources (e.g. models, textures etc.), **specify your paths relative to the executable.**